hbctraining/scRNA-seq_online/activities/day1_polls.md

 ### Introduction to scRNA-seq

 1. There are many challenges associated with scRNA-seq analysis.
-Which of these challenges does UMI’s attempt to resolve?
+Which of these challenges do UMIs attempt to resolve?
-    - i. scRNA-seq generates large volumes of data
+    - The large amount of data associated with scRNA-seq
-    - i.
-Low depth of sequencing results in zero counts for many genes
+    - Low depth of sequencing resulting in zero counts for many genes
-    - i. **Transcripts over-represented in the library due to PCR artifacts**
+    - **Over-represented transcripts in the library due to PCR artifacts**
-    - i.
-Temporal changes causing biological variability
+    - Temporal changes causing biological variability
-    - i.
-Batch effects causing technical variability
+    - Batch effects causing technical variability

 ### Raw data to count matrix